Medical Device Risk Management A to Z - Best Practices for Effectiveness and Efficiency: 2-day In-person Seminar

 General Driving Directions:

-- Pay the toll and stay in the right lane in the tunnel.
+- Stay in the right hand lane

 Disclaimer: Directions to the venue above have been taken from the hotel website.
 Attendees are advised to check with the hotel for confirmation of these directions before starting for the venue.
 ComplianceOnline is not responsible for any inaccuracies in the same.